Bounds on the number of torsion points of given order on curves embedded in their jacobians: Applications and examples

-\case{ii} The hypothesis of \case{a} is equivalent to $N$ not being equal to $\delta_n$ for some $n$, and by the Riemann-Roch theorem, this can only happen if $N\leq 2g-1$.
+\case{ii} Recall that by the Riemann-Roch theorem, if $N$ is a Weierstrass gap, then $N\leq 2g-1$.
 Similarly, the hypothesis on the $N_i$'s of \case{b} can only be satisfied if $N\leq 2g$.
-Thus Proposition~\ref{prop:smallorder} is only of use for small values of $N$. \end{rems}
+Thus Proposition~\ref{prop:smallorder} is only of use for small values of $N$.

+\case{iii} When $X$ is hyperelliptic and $\infty$ a Weierstrass point, we recover the fact that if $N\leq 2g$, then $X[N]=X[2]$ when $N$ is even and $X[N]=\{\infty\}$ when $N$ is odd (see \cite{Bo23}, Lemma~3.2 or Zarhin~\cite{Za19}). \end{rems}

 \begin{proof} \case{a} Suppose $X[N]$ contains a point $\xi\neq \infty$ of order $M$ dividing $N$.
-Thus $M\geq 2$ and by the Abel-Jacobi theorem $k(X)$ contains a function $\beta$ with divisor $M([\xi]-[\infty])$ and hence the function $\beta^{N/M}$ has divisor $N([\xi]-[\infty])$, contradicting the hypothesis.
+Thus $M\geq 2$ and by the Abel-Jacobi theorem $k(X)$ contains a function $\beta$ with divisor $M([\xi]-[\infty])$ and hence the function $\beta^{\frac{N}{M}}$ has divisor $N([\xi]-[\infty])$, contradicting the hypothesis.